blitzingminty/clinerules/README.md

 1. Refining rules based on project experiences
 2. Sharing successful rule configurations with the community
 3. Creating specialized rule sets for specific technologies or domains

+---

+_ClineRules is an enhancement for Claude developed to work with the [CLINE project](https://github.com/cline/cline)._